 The Good Roads Movement first showed itself in scattered local road and bridge projects, especially in counties that had a large town or city such as Buncombe and Mecklenburg.
 Some county commissions, once reluctant to raise taxes or invest heavily in roads and bridges, now found reason to do so.
 They built roads surfaced with crushed stone (macadam), sand-clay, gravel, concrete and asphaltic materials.
 They contracted out to build bridges.

-Many other North Carolina counties, however, especially those in isolated rural areas of the mountains and coast, found they did not have the resources necessary to improve their roads and bridges.
+Many other North Carolina counties, especially those in isolated rural areas of the mountains and coast, did not have the necessary resources to improve their roads and bridges.
 This convinced many reformers that the federal and state governments should play a role in the financing and construction of statewide highway systems.